 What pan do you use to bake gingerbread cheesecake?

-You can cut a 9 inch cheesecake into 8-10 slices, which is equivalent to 8-10 servings.
+A 9 inch cheesecake makes 8-10 servings, which is equivalent to 8-10 slices.

 Gingerbread cheesecake is made up of a few easy ingredients: